dropbox/dropbox-sdk-js/README.md

 #### Authentication

 The Dropbox API uses [OAuth2](http://oauth.net/) for authorizing API requests.
-The DropboxApi requires an access token to make authenticated requests.
+DropboxApi requires an access token to make authenticated requests.
 The access token can be supplied at instantiation or set later using the `setAccessToken()` method.

 For more information on how to obtain an access token using OAuth, please see our [OAuth Guide](https://www.dropbox.com/developers/reference/oauth-guide).